Float the San Juan

 Yes, we can accommodate a wide range of dietary needs and allergies.
 Please identify these needs in the registration process.

 Yes, if you have a special snack you want to have, you’re welcome to bring it.

-The San Juan River from Sand Island to Mexican Hat travels past numerous historical archeological, and geologic sites including ancestral Puebloan ruins, petroglyph panels, abandoned mines and buildings, red rock canyons and formations.
+The San Juan River from Sand Island to Mexican Hat travels past numerous historical archeological and geologic sites, including ancestral Puebloan sites, petroglyph panels, abandoned mines and buildings, red rock canyons, and formations.

 Day 1Travel from Durango to Sand Island Boat Ramp (2.5 hours).
 Upon arriving at the river, we will prepare the boats to launch, set up camp at the campground, and enjoy our first night together.

 Day 2After packing up camp, we will explore a few ancestral Puebloan rock art sites before starting our float downstream.
 The first day will take us past numerous historical and archeological sites as it travels past Butler Wash.
 The highlight of these sites is the River House, a prominent ancestral Puebloan dwelling.

 Day 3After Comb Wash, we enter San Juan Canyon.
 A few class II rapids dot the canyon as the red rock walls tower above.